zhill/enterprise-docs/content/docs/using/ui_usage/policies/bundles/_index.md

 ### Policy Bundles

-The Policy Manager displays a list of bundles loaded in the Anchore Engine.
+The Policy Manager displays a list of bundles loaded in the system.
 Each Policy Bundle has a unique name, unique ID (UUID), and optionally a description.

 ![alt text](UIPolicyBundle.png)

-The Anchore Engine supports multiple bundles.
+Anchore Enterprise supports multiple bundles.
 The Anchore API, CLI, and CI/CD plugins support specifying a Bundle when requesting an image evaluation.
 For example, the development team may use a different set of policy checks than the operations team.
 In this case, the development team would specify their bundle ID as part of their policy evaluation request.

-If no bundle ID is specified, then the Anchore Engine will use the active bundle which can be considered as the default bundle.
+If no bundle ID is specified, then Anchore Enterprise will use the active bundle which can be considered as the default bundle.
 Only one bundle can be set as default/active at any time.
 This bundle will be highlighted with a green ribbon.

 ![alt text](GreenPolicyRibbon.png)